google/flatbuffers/docs/source/CUsage.md

 ## Supported Platforms

+Not all platforms are tested regularly but the following platforms have all successfully built and passed all tests:

+- 64-bit Ubuntu 14.04, gcc, CMake with Ninja Build or GNU Make
+- 64-bit OS-X 10.11, Apple Clang, CMake with Ninja Build or GNU Make
+- 64-bit Centos 7.1, CMake with GNU Make
+- 32-bit Windows 10, CMake with MSVC 14 2015

-Ubuntu and OS-X are regularly tested during releases.
-Centos 7.1 has also been tested.
-Cross compilation to little-endian ARM has been reported to work with warnings.
+ARM cross compilation from Linux has been reported to work to some extend.

-Windows has not been tested.
-The `include/flatcc/portable` library is intended to abstract platform differences, including Windows.
-User feedback and patches are welcome.

 Big endian platforms have not been tested and may contain bugs, but care has been taken to provide support for it.